Zequez/MruOpenFiles/README.md

 - In the open files list, after calling `window.set_view_index` the file won't get highlighted.
 But I think this is a ST3 bug.

-== Sublime Text 2
+## Sublime Text 2

 Never tried it in ST2.
 Doubt it will work.
-And I don't really know the differences in the APIs.
+And I don't really know the differences between the APIs.